CollapseLauncher/documentation/home/docs/development-workflows.md

 ---
-title: Development Flows | Collapse Launcher
+title: Development Workflows | Collapse Launcher
 ---

-# Development Flows
+# Development Workflows
-Any software development needs a certain flows on actions to do on each commits and releases.
+Each big project has development workflows, helping developers ship code in a timely and efficient manner.

 This section will explain how Collapse project handle commits and release publishing flows.

 ::: tip
-If the images are too small to see, click on them to zoom.
+If the images are too small to see, click on them to zoom in!
 :::

 ## Code Submission Flow